-- 1. NIPSCO's requested fuel cost adjustment to be applicable to bills rendered during the November 2023, December 2023, and January 2024 billing cycles or until replaced by a fuel cost adjustment approved in a subsequent filing, as set forth in Finding No. 12 above, is approved on an interim basis subject to refund as set out in Finding No. 13 above. - 2.
+- 1. NIPSCO's requested fuel cost adjustment to be applicable to bills rendered during the February, March, and April 2024 billing cycles or until replaced by a fuel cost adjustment approved in a subsequent filing, as set forth in Finding No. 12 above, is approved on an interim basis subject to refund as set out in Finding No. 13 above. - 2.
 Prior to implementing the approved rates, NIPSCO shall file the tariff and applicable rate schedules under this Cause for approval by the Commission's Energy Division.
 Such rates shall be effective on or after the Order date subject to Division review and agreement with the amounts reflected. - 3.
 NIPSCO shall continue to include in its quarterly FAC filings updates concerning its utilization of the RECs associated with the wind purchases being recovered through the FAC, as discussed in Finding No. 7C above, and testimony regarding any electric hedging transaction costs and gains/losses for which NIPSCO is seeking recovery through the FAC, as discussed in Finding No. 7D above. - 4.
-NIPSCO shall also continue to include in its quarterly FAC filings the information required by the Commission's April 27, 2011 Order in Cause No. 38706 FAC 90 and testimony regarding efforts to mitigate costs incurred for unused train sets, as discussed in Finding No. 9 above.

-- 5. NIPSCO shall also include in its quarterly FAC filings information related to Day Ahead Marginal Congestion Component and the cost of coal stacks from each supplier to each station for the three actual months on a going forward basis and shall also provide a copy of all new RFPs and contracts for transportation and coal to the extent such are issued. - 6.
+NIPSCO shall also continue to include in its quarterly FAC filings the information required by the Commission's April 27, 2011 Order in Cause No. 38706 FAC 90 and testimony regarding efforts to mitigate costs incurred for unused train sets, as discussed in Finding No. 9 above. - 5.
+NIPSCO shall also include in its quarterly FAC filings information related to Day Ahead Marginal Congestion Component and the cost of coal stacks from each supplier to each station for the three actual months on a going forward basis and shall also provide a copy of all new RFPs and contracts for transportation and coal to the extent such are issued. - 6.
 If coal decrement pricing is used or forecast, NIPSCO shall file in its future FAC proceedings appropriate testimony, schedules, and work papers addressing the need for and reasonableness of utilizing coal decrement pricing, as well as when NIPSCO anticipates coal decrement pricing resuming and/or ending, as discussed in Finding No. 7B above. - 7.
 NIPSCO shall continue to include in its quarterly FAC filings an update on the status of the Railroad Litigation required by the Commission's January 22, 2020 Order in Cause No. 38706 FAC 125, as discussed in Finding No. 15 above. - 8.
+NIPSCO shall update the Commission and the parties in FAC 142 regarding the status of the Sugar Creek Planned outage and the events and actions described in the confidential testimony in this Cause. - 9.
 The information filed in this Cause pursuant to NIPSCO's motion for protective order is deemed confidential pursuant to Ind.
-Code §§ 5-14-3-4 and 24-2-3-2, is exempt from public access and disclosure by Indiana law, and shall be held confidential and protected from public access and disclosure by the Commission. - 9.
-This Order shall be effective on and after the date of its approval.
+Code §§ 5-14-3-4 and 24-2-3-2, is exempt from public access and disclosure by Indiana law and shall be held confidential and protected from public access and disclosure by the Commission.

+10. This Order shall be effective on and after the date of its approval.

-HUSTON, BENNETT, VELETA, AND ZIEGNER CONCUR; FREEMAN ABSENT:
+HUSTON, BENNETT, FREEMAN, VELETA, AND ZIEGNER CONCUR: